lv042/Weather-Wizard/docs/research_log.md

 - PocketBase Github: https://github.com/pocketbase/pocketbase
 - PocketBase Documentation: https://pocketbase.io/docs

-## How to integrate the backend with PocketBase
+## How to deploy the backend with PocketBase

 Since the Frontend is only a static website, I am planning to provide docker container for the backend which runs both the database and the rest of the backend.
 This way I can integrate nicely with the existing containers or just host it on a public linux server.
 At the moment I am considering the following cloud providers:

 - DigitalOcean -> A very popular cloud provider which also offers
 - Fly.io -> A new cloud provider with a very interesting pricing model
 - AWS -> Amazon Web Services
 - BWCloud -> A german cloud provider which is free for students

+After doing some research yesterday, I found out that Pocketbase compiles to only one binary file which runs backend and database at once.
+This makes it